bcgov/wps/api/app/jobs/model_data.md

 - run time 1800: hours 000 and 003

 NOAA has a delay of approximately 2.5 days when publishing GFS model data.
 (For example, on Feb 21 2023 at 18:30 UTC, the most recently available data is for 20230219, and only the 0000 and 0600 run times are available.)
 Due to this delay, `get_gfs_model_run_download_urls()` in `app.jobs.noaa` generates URLs for the date 3 days prior to the current date.

+#### Relevant Weather Variables

+To be consistent with the weather variables that we pull from the Environment Canada models, for GFS we use comparable weather variables.
+There is a slight exception for wind direction and speed: Env Canada models output the separate U and V components for wind, but they also output the calculated wind speed and direction using those U, V components.
+NOAA only outputs the U,V components for wind - we must do the wind direction and wind speed calculations ourselves.

 ## Downloading Data